 No more pausing FaceTime calls

 Picture-in-picture is a staple not only of Android, but iPadOS too, so it was only a matter of time before Apple introduced the functionality to the iPhone.
 In iOS 14, you can enable picture-in-picture on any video you’re watching, shrinking the video down to a small box that’ll sit in the corner of your display while you browse, swipe and text.

 The picture-in-picture mode also works with FaceTime, allowing you to minimise incoming video calls while accessing other apps without having to actually pause your camera.
 Perfect for those… less than interesting FaceTime chats.

-Though it’s seemingly limited to first-party apps in the iOS 14 beta, we imagine it’s a feature third-party app developers will make use of once the software is officially released later this year.
+We imagine it’s a feature third-party app developers will make use of once the software is officially released later this year.
 It's unlikely to be compatible with the YouTube app, but there is a way to watch YouTube videos via PiP.

 Bonjour, Translate app!

 In response to the hugely popular Google Translate app, Apple has bundled its own version within iOS 14.
 It’s called Translate, and it does what you’d expect: translates text or voice from one language to another.

 Right now, there’s support for English, French, Spanish, Arabic, Chinese (mainland), German, Italian, Japanese, Korean, Portuguese and Russian, with offline translation available for all languages - although it may not be as accurate as when you have an active connection.
 You’ve also got the option of favouriting handy translations, perfect for a quick reference when travelling in another country (whenever that happens again!).